Editor’s Note: This post was updated on April 2, 2019.

-There are plenty of success stories, proving the match between Facebook and B2B companies.
+There are plenty of success stories that prove a strong match between Facebook and B2B companies.

 B2B company Schneider Electric used Facebook ads to raise awareness of its product with high-quality video content.
 They saw up to 80% reduction in cost per engagement.

-A German patent and law firm used Facebook targeting and got awesome results such as a 40% increase in return on ad spend and a 75% lower CPC compared to other paid channels.
+A German patent and law firm used Facebook targeting and got awesome results, including a 40% increase in return on ad spend and a 75% lower CPC compared to other paid channels.

 There’s no reason B2B brands should be left out of the party.

-However, there’s a steep difference between B2C and B2B Facebook ad strategies.
+Of course, there’s a significant difference between B2C and B2B Facebook ad strategies.

-Clearly, the audience you’re selling a B2B product differs from an audience you’d target with a chocolate bar ad or a holiday travel offer.
+Clearly, the audience for a B2B product is different from an audience you’d target with ads for chocolate bars or holiday travel.

-To help you get a better understanding of B2B Facebook ads and see whether it’s a good fit for your company, we put together this guide.
+We put together this guide to help you better understand B2B Facebook ads and decide whether they’re a good fit for your company.